newlei/LLM4IDRec/README.md

 # runing SimGCL model as example
 cd SELFRec
 python main.py
-# Enter ‘SimGCL’ in the terminal to run SimGCL
+# Enter ‘SimGCL’ in the terminal to run SimGCL.
+Similarly, input various model names to run different models.
 ```

 For P5, we use the code [link](https://github.com/agiresearch/OpenP5)